cujarrett/learning-terraform/README.md

 Setting an output value in the root module as sensitive prevents Terraform from showing its value in the list of outputs at the end of a `terraform apply`

-Sensitive output values are still recorded in the state, and so will be visable to anyone who is able to access the state data.
+Sensitive output values are still recorded in the state, and so will be visible to anyone who is able to access the state data.

 ## Module Versions